tonivade/purefun/README.md

 These interfaces define the method `flatMap` for the kinds 1, 2 and 3, so it can be called as `Monad` also, so as not to create confusion I named `FlatMap`.

-It is difficult to explain what a monad is, many people have tried and this is my humble attempt.
-It is something that allows to combine operations, in a functional way, but simulating the imperative style.
-For example, `State`, `Reader`, `Writer` and `IO` monads are ways to combine operations.

 ```java
 interface FlatMap1<W extends Kind, T> extends Higher1<W, T>, Mappable<W, T> {